gadget-inc/templates/shopify/product-quiz-public-remix-ssr/.template/setup.md

 For themes using Online Store 1.0, instructions are included in the **Install** tab of the admin app.
 You need to manually copy-paste code files included in the app into the theme.

-Make sure to replace `{{ YOUR PROJECT SCRIPT URL }}` in `extensions/quiz/assets/product-quiz.js` with your project's script URL.
-To find your application's script tag, search for `direct script tag` in your docs.
-Note that the script tag is different per environment and you should change the script tag before going to production.

 ## Setting up App Theme Extension (Online store 2.0)

 In order to set up a theme app extension for stores using a new Online Store 2.0 theme: